By: CS2113-T16-4 Since: Aug 2018 Licence: MIT

 The diagram below shows how the EventsCenter reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time.

-Figure 4.
-Component interactions for delete 1 command (part 2)
+delete 1 command (part 2)

 Note how the event is propagated through the EventsCenter to the Storage and UI without Model having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.